Link to event summary opens in new tab

 Venue: Activity Meeting Room: Dorford Centre, Bridport Road, Dorchester, DT1 1RR

-Lecture Entry Cost: £6 (£5 for DGAG members) collected on room entry
+Lecture Entry Cost: All welcome: £6 non-members (£5 for DGAG members) cash

 Talk Description: The talk is another from Alan and on a topic that there have been discussions on at previous talks and field trips.
 If you’re exploring geology in the southern UK, Ireland or much of Europe it is a subject that comes up regularly so it is timely to review the orogeny, it’s causes, history & influence on later structure through the Mesozoic and Tertiary age rocks.